grrigore/Android-Activity-Lifecycle/README.md

 * onStop()
 * onDestroy()

-Don't forget to check Logs.
+Don't forget to check Logs. (don't forget to set the logs for *Errors* to easily see them)